andrewjh271/chess/README.md

 ------

-The chess engine uses a minimax algorithm with alpha beta pruning.
+The chess engine uses a minimax algorithm with alpha beta pruning, but only very modest depths are searched within a reasonable amount of time.
 A collection of about 4,500 games by [Victor Korchnoi](https://en.wikipedia.org/wiki/Viktor_Korchnoi) is used as the opening database.

 ![engine](public/screenshots/chess_engine.gif)